-This note looks at trends in public sector education expenditure in the UK.
-Some more detail can be found in Public expenditure statistical analysis 2014 including a breakdown of total expenditure by type of education and spending in total and per head in the different parts of the UK.
-The annual report and accounts of the Department for Education and the Department for Business, Innovation & Skills both include more technical detail of spending in the most recent year and, in appendices, plans to the end of the current spending review period.
-Chapter B of the OECD’s Education at a Glance 2014 compares education spending across OECD and other countries.
+This paper looks at trends in public sector education expenditure in the UK.
+Some more detail can be found in Public expenditure statistical analysis 2018 including a breakdown of total expenditure by type of education and spending in total and per head in the different parts of the UK.
+The annual report and accounts of the Department for Education includes more technical detail of spending in the most recent year and, in appendices, plans to the end of the current spending review period.
+Chapter B of the OECD’s Education at a Glance 2018 compares education spending across OECD and other countries.

-The standard notes Changes to higher education funding and student support from 2012/13 and HE in England from 2012: Funding and finance look in detail at spending on higher education in England.
+The briefing paper Higher education funding in England looks in detail at spending on higher education in England.
 The Department for Education publishes a wide range of data and analysis on school funding and expenditure in England under different headings.
-The most useful can be found at: Statistics: local authority/school finance data, School and college funding and finance, Section 251 documents and Making schools and colleges more accountable and funding them fairly.
+The most useful can be found at: Statistics: local authority/school finance data, School and college funding and finance and Section 251 documents

 Commons Briefing papers SN01078